top of page

 Phrases like "Women's Empowerment Workshop" are not really my vibe...but if it were, that's what this is.

-Participants will explore identity beyond roles and productivity, clarify core values, examine your inner voice, and reflect on your relationship with your body, mind, and spirit.
-March 14 1-4pm, $145
+In this 3 hour informal, casual workshop, participants will explore identity beyond roles and productivity, clarify core values, examine your inner voice, and reflect on your relationship with your body, mind, and spirit.
+May 2, 1-4pm, $145

 A Fun (Not Awkward) Workshop for Couples